 We encourage you to be informative, creative, and concise.

 1. Please discuss your post-MBA short- and long-term professional goals.
 How will your professional experience, when combined with a Kelley MBA degree, allow you to achieve these goals?

 This is a straight-forward MBA goals question.
 As always with this type of question, connect the dots.
-Let the reader see that your goals grow organically from your experience and are achievable given your experience and an MBA from Kelley.
+Let the reader see that your goals grow organically from your experience and are achievable given your past experience and an MBA from Indian Kelley.